Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 (first off, it’s pahhh-stie, not pay-sty)

-They’re the original hot pocket, with roots in Cornwall and other nearby regions in the UK, and meant to fuel a miner or laborer through a hard day underground or in the fields.
+They’re the original hot pocket, with roots in Cornwall and other nearby regions in the UK, and make a hearty, portable meal meant to fuel a miner or laborer through a hard day toiling underground or in the fields.

 With a hot pasty wrapped up in your pocket, you had a ready lunch that doubled as a hand warmer, and if it got cold before break time, just heat it up on a hot shovel over a coal brazer.
 Or I guess you could use a microwave now (less crispy crust, but also less carcinogens… life is just full of trade-offs, isn’t it)?